maurorappa/goturret/README.md

 # goturret
-Control your USB turret from Go
+Control your USB turret from Go.